AndyPark20/AndyPark20/README.md

 ### Hello World! 👋🗺️
 My name is Andy, a full stack web developer, with a deep passion to create function dream(){return 'imagination into reality'}.
-What did I do before becoming a programmer?
-Let me destructure that for you! const {College🎓,Buyer📝, Sales/Account Manager🕴️ } = andy.history
+What did I do before becoming a programmer? const {College🎓,Buyer📝, Sales/Account Manager🕴️ } = andy.history